delaguardianick/Youtube-Watch-History-Statistics/README.md

 #buildinpublic

 Todo:
 - Improve MVP UI theme https://demos.creative-tim.com/black-dashboard-react/#/documentation/tutorial
+    - Interactive chart.js graphs
 - Change DB table to a composite key of takeoutId-videoId Currently a new user's upload would overwrite existing records if same video.
     Since video data is not personalized, we could actually keep a unique record of each uploaded video, and in another table keep track of which user watched which userID.
 Would reduce video table size if there are many repeating videos.